tremwil/ds3-nrssr-rce/README.md

 # ds3-nrssr-rce
-This repository contains proof of concept code and documentation for the most recent RCE exploit affecting FROM SOFTWARE games.
+This repository contains proof of concept code and documentation for the most recent RCE exploit affecting FROM SOFTWARE games, CVE-2022-24126.
 While theoretically possible in other games, focus is on Dark Souls III as this is the game my research has been conducted on.
 If you wish to contribute implementations and documentation for other games, please do so in a separate repository and add your link to the table below using a pull request:

 ## Presence of the vulnerability in other games